clb21565/metagenomics/README.md

 ## metagenomics scripts repository for environmental microbiome projects

-### Helpful scripts for metagenomics
+hi there internet, you found my repository.
+I am just putting stuff here to store scripts for publications and share with labmates.

-just a compilation of helpful bash exploits.
+#### just a compilation of helpful bash exploits

 | function  | code |
 | ------------------------ | -------------------- |